-For many years, UNICEF offices in Central America have been working to strengthen national protection systems and address the root causes of migration.
+For many years, UNICEF offices in Central America have been working to strengthen national protection systems and address the root causes of migration, implementing programs designed to break the cycle of violence at home, make schools safe for students, fight poverty and create opportunity.
 Yet parents desperate to find safety for their children continue to seek asylum in the U.S., and so UNICEF's vital programs will move with them.

-UNICEF is bringing decades of humanitarian expertise to help vulnerable immigrant children in the U.S.
+UNICEF is bringing decades of humanitarian expertise to help vulnerable immigrant children seeking asylum in the U.S.

 - Strengthening Cross-Border Cooperation: Working with regional and U.S.-based NGOs to enhance cross-border information sharing, case management and referrals (including technical assistance on child-sensitive returns), and reintegration practices that are in the best interests of the children

-- Advocating for Alternatives to Detention: Working with critical stakeholders in the U.S. to strengthen and support awareness of effective alternatives to detention
+- Alternatives to Detention: Working with critical stakeholders in the U.S. to strengthen and support awareness of effective alternatives to detention and scaling up programs

-- Highlighting Best Practices for Case Management Services: UNICEF is developing a solutions-focused report that will highlight effective programs for refugee and migrant children in the U.S. and note critical gaps in services
+- Highlighting Best Practices for Case Management Services: UNICEF is developing a solutions-focused report highlighting effective programs for refugee and migrant children in the U.S. and noting critical gaps in services

-- Combatting Racism and Xenophobia: Promoting the message that migrant children are children first by advocating for the fair treatment of children and briefing congressional members about the regional circumstances
+- Combatting Racism and Xenophobia: Developing an advocacy and communication campaign promoting the message that migrant children are children first; advocating for the fair treatment of children and briefing congressional members about the regional circumstances

-As displaced and migrant children seeking safety make the dangerous journey across the border into the U.S., UNICEF will be there to support them every step of the way
+As children seeking safety make the dangerous journey across the border into the U.S., UNICEF will be there to support them every step of the way

 UNICEF's approach is rooted in six strategic policy objectives: